Ferdosull/Milestone_Project_04/README.md

 * zachary-kadolph-CoTJ4Srrl5E-unsplash – Photo by[ Zachary Kadolph ](https://unsplash.com/@zacharykadolph?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)on[ Unsplash ](https://unsplash.com/)

 I’d like to say a huge thank you to the photographers who provided the content above, free of charge via Unsplash, for the creation of this E-Commerce store app.
 <br/><br/>

+**Adding the Blog & Blog Comments** <a name="blog"></a>

+I chose to do a Blog and Blog comments as the two addittional required models for this project.
+For assistance in bring these components to life I watched a serious of tutorials on Youtube and found them very informative and the result is exactly what I hoped to achieve.

+The free turorial videos are provided by [CODEMY](https://codemy.com/) and the youtube channel can be found by clicking on the following link [CODEMY YOUTUBE](https://www.youtube.com/channel/UCFB0dxMudkws1q8w5NJEAmw)

+Here is the link for the specific video for the Blog [Blog Video](https://www.youtube.com/watch?v=B40bteAMM_M&t=8s)

+Here is the link for the specific video for the blog Comments [Blog Comments Video](https://www.youtube.com/watch?v=hZrlh4qU4eQ&t=488s)
+<br/><br/>

 **Content:**